popchor-mannheim/popchor-mannheim.github.io/README.md

 #### Privacy for users
 Respect end users and avoid storing cookies/data on user devices as much as possible.

-# Tech stack
+## Tech stack
 Based on goals, non-goals and technical considerations, [Github Pages](https://docs.github.com/en/pages) is chosen for our website together with the static side generator [Jekyll](https://jekyllrb.com/docs/).
 This combination has many advantages:
 - the whole website content can be managed from a github repository
   - new features can be shipped continuously
   - full version history, go back to a previous version at any point in time
 - webpages can be expressed as simple [markdown](https://www.markdownguide.org/getting-started/).
   - allows non-technicans to edit webpage content
-  - fallback to hypertext markup in case of special requirements
+  - fully customizable and flexible with fallback to standard HTML
 - hosting is fully taken over by github at no cost, we only require a custom domain
 - minimal attack surface as the build output is static file content, served via https